 Harvard Business Review states “Imposter syndrome can be defined as a collection of feelings of inadequacy that persist despite evident success… They seem unable to internalize their accomplishments, however successful they are in their field.
 High achieving, highly successful people often suffer, so imposter syndrome doesn’t equate with low self-esteem or a lack of self-confidence.”

-What is the most effective treatment available?
+What is the most effective method available?

 From over thirty years as a top therapist working with everyone from royalty to rock stars, Olympians to obese overeaters, Marisa Peer has had phenominal success in helping free people from the limitaions holding them back.
 She created Rapid Transformational Therapy™ (RTT™) as a culmination of her life’s work, to share her proven methods with others, so that as many people could benefit as possible.